 Runner Up: EMOOR Japanese Traditional Futon Mattress

-The Emoor Class E futons are as close to the traditional Japanese futon mattresses as can be.
-It is only 2.5 inches thick with polyester padding coupled with soft filling.
+The Emoor Class E futon mattresses are 2.5 inches thick with polyester padding coupled with soft filling.

 The mattress is quite firm, which is good for your back.
 Its 100% cotton outer makes for the smoothest surface for you to rest your head on.